 Who owns FairCoins today?

-With the combined Proof-of-Work and Proof-of-Stake mechanism some additional 50.000 FairCoins per month have been given to minters until 2016 as a reward for being online with their wallets.
-With the introduction of the FairCoin2 Proof-of-Cooperation mechanism in 2017, no more mining is possible
+With the combined Proof-of-Work and Proof-of-Stake mechanism some additional 50.000 FairCoins per month have been given to minters until 17th of July 2017 as a reward for being online with their wallets.
+With the introduction of the FairCoin Proof-of-Cooperation mechanism on July 18th, 2017, no more mining is possible

 As of December 2016, about 53 million FairCoins were spread roughly as follows: